LTUC/amman-prep-d14/Class-13/facilitator/README.md

     - [PRIMARY KEY](https://www.w3schools.com/sql/sql_primarykey.asp)

 ## Postgres Database Server
-- Postgres is an SQL (Relational) Database server that we will be using throughout the 401 level courses.
+- Postgres is an SQL (Relational) Database server that we will be using throughout the 401-level courses.
 In this step, we'll be installing Postgres on your system and preparing it for use.

 - Postgres comes in 2 parts, a client and a server ... the server runs constantly, waiting for clients to connect to it so that they can store and retrieve data.
 The server does the actual management of the data.
 You'll get much deeper into the inner workings of these during your coursework.